 How is LP determined?

 The bigger the MMR, the more LP points you gain for wins and the less LP you lose during defeats.
 Winning game after game can cause your MMR to rise while losing several games in a row can cause your MMR to decrease rapidly, affecting the amount of LP you can get per match.
+Increases and decreases in MMR also depend on the average MMR of your teammates, as well as the enemies.
+The higher your MMR is in comparison to your rank’s average, the more LP you’ll gain, and the other way around.

 You can also lose LP by being inactive for a long period of time.
 This only happens to players in Platinum rank and above, however.
 You’ll start to decay LP if you don’t play a ranked game after 28 days.
 Master and Challenger tiers will see a reduction in LP if they don’t play a game after five days.